A Survey on Knowledge-Oriented Retrieval-Augmented Generation: Advanced RAG Approaches

 \subsubsection{Reasoning \& Decision Optimization}

 Reasoning and decision optimization is a core mechanism in Agentic RAG systems, ensuring that agents make optimal decisions based on constantly changing information and environments.
 Through reasoning, agents can evaluate the reliability of multiple information sources, perform multi-step reasoning, and optimize retrieval strategies based on reasoning outcomes.
-PlanRAG \cite{planrag_2024} improves the performance of generative large language models in decision-making by employing a plan-then-retrieve approach.
-Moreover, REAPER \cite{reaper_2024} excels in decision optimization by enhancing retrieval planning based on reasoning, thereby improving the response speed of RAG systems.
-These decision optimization methods not only enhance retrieval accuracy but also strengthen the system's ability to handle complex tasks.
+PlanRAG \cite{lee-etal-2024-planrag} improves the performance of generative LLMs in decision-making by employing a plan-then-retrieve approach.
+Moreover, REAPER \cite{reaper_2024} excels in decision optimization by refining retrieval planning through reasoning, thereby improving the response speed.
+These decision optimization methods not only enhance retrieval accuracy but also strengthen the ability to handle complex tasks.